 Puget Sound, through Security Services and Student Affairs staff, enforces university regulations regarding possession, use, and serving of alcoholic beverages.
 Regulations reflect State laws, and underage drinking is not permitted.
-University policies also prohibit on-campus possession, use, or sale of illegal drugs per Federal and/or State law.
-Because the university's conduct process is educational, violators may be referred for mandatory counseling or substance abuse assessment by Student Affairs staff.
-Puget Sound also has educational programs for alcohol misuse and abuse prevention, which all students may attend during New Student Orientation and at other times during their educational experience.
+University policies also prohibit on-campus possession, use, or sale of marijuana and illegal drugs per Federal and/or State law.
+When state and federal laws are in conflict, federal law takes precedence.
+Because the university's conduct process is educational, violators may be referred for mandatory psychoeducational workshops or substance abuse assessment counseling by Student Affairs staff.
+Puget Sound also has educational programs ("Know Your Numbers," "Hashing Out The Truth," e-Toke, and "e-Chug") for substance misuse and abuse prevention, which all students may participate in or attend during New Student Orientation and at other times during their educational experience.
+Puget Sound faculty and staff have access to "Unum Work-Life Balance" - and employee assistance program which provides resources for those concerned about personal alcohol and/or drug use.

 University policy prohibits the possession or use of weapons on campus by anyone except law-enforcement officials, armored car couriers, or others specifically authorized by the university to support curricular or co-curricular programs.
-A weapon means any firearm, explosive, knife, club, or other object that has been designed with the intent to harm another person or property (or replica of such a firearm or object) or any object used to inflict harm to another person or property.
+A weapon is defined as any firearm, explosive, knife, club, or other object that has been designed with the intent to harm another person or property (or replica of such a firearm or object) or any object used to inflict harm to another person or property.
 Possession includes, but is not limited to, storage in residential facilities, academic or administrative offices, lockers, desks, briefcases, or personal vehicles parked on university property.